Hoga30/Hoga30/README.md

 I'm a passionate backend developer with extensive experience in designing and developing scalable web applications.
 My expertise lies in server-side technologies, databases, and creating efficient APIs.
 Here are some ideas to get you started:

-- 🌱 I’m currently a student at #University of Rwanda in Computer science.
+- 🌱 I’m currently a student at University of Rwanda in Computer Science.

 - ⚡ Fun fact:  I am also a Certified with leadership, good at  Rwanda traditional dancing, and a   speaking, and writing skills.

-- ##💻 Languages and Tools:
+ ##💻 Languages and Tools:
 - ![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-yellow)
 - ![MySQL](https://img.shields.io/badge/MySQL-8.0-orange)
 - ![Java](https://img.shields.io/badge/Java-11-orange)